arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 * **Leftmost child, Right sibling** Representation

 > This is just a way to store a *General Tree*.
-The children of a node are stored only the left subtree of a node.
+The children of a node are stored in the left subtree of a node.
 Hence if a node's left-subtree is empty then that node is a **Leaf Node**.
 > To find the **Leaf nodes** or count the leaf nodes, we need to check the nodes whose **left** is empty.

 ### Example